Randomized methods for dynamical low-rank approximation: Introduction

 \end{assumption} \begin{assumption}[Closeness to the tangent bundle] There exists a small constant $\varepsilon_r > 0$ and a suitable neighborhood~$\mathcal N$ of the solution to the full order model~\eqref{eq: full order model} such that for all $Y \in \Mr \cap \mathcal N$ we have

 \end{assumption} Note that the one-sided Lipschitz constant can be negative, e.g. on diffusive problems.
-Under these two assumptions, the solution $Y(t)$ to the DLRA compared to the solution $A(t)$ to the full order model verify the error bound
+Under these two assumptions, the solution $Y(t)$ to the DLRA compared to the full order model solution $A(t)$ verify the error bound

 and we refer to \cite{kieri2019projection} for a proof.
 The DLRA model given in \eqref{eq: dlra model} is equivalent to a system of three coupled differential equations~\cite{koch2007dynamical}.
 Solving the coupled system is numerically ill-conditioned in the presence of small singular values, and therefore robust techniques have been proposed in the literature.